adeari/DTable/README.md

 It's uses html template to generate the table (it's not necessary to be a table, can be anything see "Custom template" example) and the whole plugin module based, so you can add new features easily.

-The built in template module uses [Nunjucks](http://jlongster.github.io/nunjucks/), you have to load it before DTable init.

 ***Examples***

 See [http://dtable.devdrive.org](http://dtable.devdrive.org)